Facebook Tracking Pixel

 Illustration of person holding a phone

-Soon we’ll be joining hundreds of businesses up and down the country to celebrate National Inclusion Week.
+This week we’re joining hundreds of businesses up and down the country to celebrate National Inclusion Week.
 Run by one of our amazing partners, Inclusive Employers, the primary goal is to celebrate individual differences and improve inclusion in the workplace.
-The theme of this year’s events is “Take Action Make Impact”, and all Inclusion Week activities will be trending under the hashtag #TakeAction.
+The theme of this year’s events is “Impact Matters”, and all Inclusion Week activities will be trending under the hashtag #MakeImpact.

 quote“National Inclusion Week gives us the perfect springboard to move the conversation about I&D from being among an engaged few champions to a broader audience.
 National Inclusion Week is an excellent opportunity to put inclusion on the table (even more so than it already is) for discussion and sparking thoughts and actions in others.”
 Erica Huggins, Head of Marketing, Inclusive Employers